phu0n9/Enterprise_Assignment1/README.md

 * Mr Thanh's slides and answers from Email

-* The inspired design websites: https://croplab.vn/ and https://llab.vn/
+* The inspired design websites: https://croplab.vn/ and https://llab.vn/ and https://tiki.vn/